 You now have your open position on the STOXX50 CFD!

-In the section 'Contract specifications' that appears on the Admiral Markets website, you can consult all the conditions of the operation with a STOXX50 CFD.
+In the section 'Contract specifications' that appears on the Admirals website, you can consult all the conditions of the operation with a STOXX50 CFD.
 The most important aspects to take into account are the following:

 - Typical spread: 1.3 pips